brain-tec/mail/mail_post_defer/README.rst

 While the message has not been yet sent:

-1. Hover over the little envelope.
+1. Click the little envelope.
 You will see a paper airplane icon, indicating it is still outgoing.
-2. Hover over the message and click on the little trash icon to delete it.
+2. Hover over the message and click on *⠇ > 🗑️ Delete*.
 Mails will not be sent.

 Known issues / Roadmap
 ======================